Global-Health-Engineering/group-safety/group_safety_concept/README.md

 ## <a name="audits"></a>10.
 Review and audits

 Global Health Engineering checks regularly if the safety and health protection goals have been reached, and if safety rules are being applied.
 Furthermore, periodic clean-up activities are held in the lab and workshop facilities.
 - Appendix 10: Task schedule

+## <a name="appendices"></a>11.
+Appendices

+- Appendix 1: Project list
+- Appendix 2: Description of workflows and activities
+- Appendix 3: Hazard identification and risk assessment
+- Appendix 4: Collection of operating instructions, user manuals and SOP
+- Appendix 5: General lab/workshop rules
+- Appendix 6: Special safety regulations for lab/workshop cleaning by a cleaning service
+- Appendix 7: Maintenance and servicing schedules
+- Appendix 8: Chemical storage concept, inventory of chemicals
+- Appendix 9: Attestation of information, instruction, and training
+- Appendix 10: Task schedule